syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Customizing-AutoComplete.md

 ---
 layout: post
-title:  Customizations of AutoComplete in Syncfusion SfTextBoxExt control
+title:  Customizations of AutoComplete in Syncfusion SfTextBoxExt control.
 description: This section describes about the visual customization of textbox, suggestion box and suggestion items in the AutoComplete.
 platform: uwp
 control: SfTextBoxExt
 documentation: ug